vocascan/vocascan-frontend/README.md

 ## Roadmap

 - [ ] Theming
-- [ ] Outsource Frontend as a website

 See the [project board](https://github.com/vocascan/vocascan-desktop/projects/1) for a full list of proposed features (and known issues).